dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Initiate PXE boot on the remote node after completion of the ``discovery_provision.yml`` playbook execution.

-⦾ **Why does the provisioning status of Ubuntu remote servers remain stuck at ‘bmc-ready’ or 'powering-on' in cluster.nodeinfo (omniadb)?**
+⦾ **Why does the provisioning status of Ubuntu remote servers remain stuck at ‘bmcready’ or 'powering-on' in cluster.nodeinfo (omniadb)?**

 .. image:: ../images/ubuntu_pxe_failure.png